 Help with fees

-If the whole concept of specialist schooling leaves you feeling overwhelmed, it's worth remembering that there's a great deal of excellence to be found in mainstream education.
-Though large parts of the state system are an artistic desert, there are oases of extraordinary achievement despite cuts in government funding.
-Camden School for Girls stands out for music, for instance; St Marylebone for drama; and Beaconsfield High and Dr Challoner’s High School for dance – just to name a few.
-Use The Good Schools Guide school search to find specialist schools.
+If the whole concept of specialist schools leaves you overwhelmed, it's worth remembering that there's some top-notch arts provision to be found in mainstream education.
+Many independent schools have superb facilities for the arts and a proud tradition of excellence.
+And though large parts of the state system are an artistic desert, there are oases of extraordinary achievement despite cuts in government funding.
+Always check out what your local school has to offer.

-All the school reviews on our website contain information about the provision of music, dance and drama.
+And it’s also worth noting that all the reviews on our website contain information about a school’s provision of music, dance and drama.